naturalist/go-versus-kelp/README.md

 Speed
 -----

 Go and Kelp show approximately equal results when sieged by a single user.
 Go, however, is about 45% faster when four concurrent users are sieging the server.
-This was well expected, of course, after all Go is a lower lever compiled language, and Perl is a scripting language.
+This was well expected, of course, after all Go is a lower level compiled language, and Perl is a scripting language.

 **Winner: Go**

 JSON encoding/decoding
 ----------------------

 Go doesn't handle arbitrary JSON structures.
 You can't just send any JSON and expect Go's oddly named function `Unmarshal` to figure it out.
-You have to have the exact structure, so you can first define it.
+You have to know the exact structure, and you must first define it.

 ```go
 type Message struct {